kamranahmedse/pennywise/readme.md

   </p>
 </h1>

-# Pennywise
-> Desktop application to open any Webpage in a floating window

 Pennywise allows you to open anything in a small floating window that always stays on top of the other applications in all cases, allowing you to multitask with ease.
 Whenever you find yourself hitting <kbd>alt + tab</kbd>, you can use Pennywise so you don't have to.

 ## Features